fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 DMARC is an email validation framework designed to detect, prevent and provide reporting of email spoofing.

 And as such it is all about the verification of the **From:** header field.
-Implementing DMARC (Domain-based Message Authentication Reporting and Conformance) is the best way to defend from phishing and spoofing attacks.
+Implementing DMARC is the best way to defend from phishing and spoofing attacks.

 # [DMARC compliancy](#compliancy)

-DMARC prevents direct domain spoofing, by notifying receiving server that their messages are protected by [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and/or [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) policies and what to do with the message if it fails these policy checks (we will discuss what those two are soon).
+DMARC prevents direct domain spoofing, by notifying receiving server that their messages are protected by [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and/or [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) policies and telling them what to do with a message if it fails these policy checks (we will discuss SPF and DKIM soon).
-It also has a built in reporting mechanism, capable of generating reports of messages sent on behalf of the protected domain that fail or comply the DMARC.
+DMARC also has a built in reporting mechanism, capable of generating bulk reports of messages sent on behalf of the protected domain that fail or comply the DMARC policies.

-DMARC also has the concept of identifiers alignment.
+DMARC has also the concept of *identifiers alignment*.
 In the case of SPF it means that the domain portion of the **Return-Path:** has to align with the domain found in the **From:** header.
 For example: